 - 7389 – Business Services, Not Elsewhere Classified (Rarely Used)

 Merchants set up with MCC codes other than any listed above are recommended to contact your merchant services company to inquire about being incorrectly coded, failure to do so can cause a merchant to become “non-compliant”.

 Merchants processing payments through a merchant account generally have a higher volume limit along with fewer restrictions than the sponsored accounts of many of payment service providers and aggregators.
 Working with a merchant account also provides merchants with faster services, meaning transactions will authorize quicker and settlements of funds will reach the merchant’s bank accounts faster, normally occurring daily without any hold-backs verses sponsored accounts that might payout weekly and be delayed for weeks.

-e Commerce businesses using a payment gateway with their merchant account will benefit by having a direct API integration into the acquiring bank and provide merchants a fully PCI Compliant transaction environment for transactions originating from a shopping cart or virtual terminal.
-Most payment gateways will intergrate into the largest shopping cart programs, providing quick and reliable transaction services along with robust reporting and transaction management functions.
+e-Commerce businesses using a payment gateway with their merchant account will benefit by having a direct API integration into the acquiring bank and provide merchants a fully PCI Compliant transaction environment for transactions originating from a shopping cart or virtual terminal.
+Most payment gateways will integrate into the largest shopping cart programs, providing quick and reliable transaction services along with robust reporting and transaction management functions.